OSU receives Coach of the Year and Freshman of the Year nods

 Gene Smith & several Buckeye student-athletes spoke Thursday morning at the GCSC Morning Sports Report.

-Andy Teitelbaum is in his 20th season as the head coach of the Ohio State women’s rowing team.
-As the only head coach of the Buckeyes since the program’s inception in 1995, Teitelbaum has led the Scarlet and Gray to back-to-back NCAA and Big Ten championships and a total of five conference titles overall.
-Teitelbaum-led boats have won five national titles and 24 conference titles in event grand finals.
-Under his guidance, Ohio State is one of only four programs to qualify for the NCAA championships for 15 consecutive seasons, joining the ranks of Brown, Princeton and Washington.
+Andy Teitelbaum is in his 22nd season as the head coach of the Ohio State women’s rowing team.
+As the only head coach of the Buckeyes since the program’s inception in 1995, Teitelbaum led the Scarlet and Gray to three consecutive NCAA titles (2013-15) and four straight Big Ten championships and a total of seven B1G titles overall, a conference record.
+Teitelbaum-led boats have won seven national titles and 33 conference titles in event grand finals.
+Under his guidance, Ohio State is one of only four programs to qualify for the NCAA championships for 17 consecutive seasons, joining the ranks of Brown, Princeton and Washington.

-Academically, more than 150 student-athletes have been named Academic All-Big Ten honorees.
-Teitelbaum has helped over 400 Buckeyes to Ohio State Scholar-Athlete laurels.
+Academically, more than 198 student-athletes have been named Academic All-Big Ten honorees.
+Teitelbaum has mentored over 406 Buckeyes to Ohio State Scholar-Athlete laurels.

-Ohio State made history with its second-consecutive national title in 2014, becoming the fifth team to win back-to-back NCAA championships and the first since Brown in 2008.
+Teitelbaum and the Buckeyes made history with their second-consecutive national title in 2014, becoming the fifth team to win back-to-back NCAA championships and the first since Brown in 2008.
 With gold medal finishes in the first varsity eight and second varsity eight, the Buckeyes became the fourth team in NCAA history to win both events at the national regatta in the same year.
-The first varsity eight ended the season with an unblemished 12-0 record for its first national title in the event, becoming the second-consecutive Scarlet and Gray crew to finish the season undefeated after the second varsity eight did so in 2013.
+The first varsity eight ended the season with an unblemished record for its first national title in the event, becoming the second-consecutive Scarlet and Gray crew to finish the season undefeated after the second varsity eight did so in 2013.

 Ohio State captured its fourth conference title at the 2013 Big Ten Championships.
 In a tightly contested championship, the Buckeye first varsity eight clinched the team title after placing first in the final race of the morning to tally 63 points toward the team total and championship record 160 points.
-Altogether, Teitelbaum coached five of seven crews (first novice eight, third varsity four, first varsity four, second varsity eight and first varsity eight) to gold medals.
+Altogether, Teitelbaum coached five of seven crews to gold medals.

 The Buckeyes reached the top of the national rankings in 2004, holding the No. 1 ranking for five-consecutive weeks.
 The first varsity eight went undefeated in dual races (8-0) throughout the regular season, garnering four-consecutive Big Ten Boat of the Week honors.
 Annabelle Fago, a member of the first varsity eight, became the second Buckeye to earn Big Ten Freshman of the Year accolades (Phaedra Giblin, 2000).